 The Local Authority will dispose of the solid waste.
 Collection of the waste will be by mutual agreement between the Developer and the Local Authority.
+Please see Appendix E16 for the municipal confirmation letter.

 ELECTRICAL RETICULATION BULK SERVICES

 (Source: de Villiers & Moore Consulting Engineers, Appendix L2)